balusena/docker-for-devops/07-Docker Volumes/Docker Volumes.md

 When you need direct access to host files, such as configuration files or code repositories.

 ```
-# Run a container with a bind mount
+# 1.Run a container with a bind mount

 ubuntu@balasenapathi:~$ docker run -d -v /path/on/host:/path/in/container --name my-container nginx
 ```